 Welcome to the Green Apartment!

 UPDATE: Due to some major life-stuff (you know the stuff), I've been neglectful of The Green Apartment.
 Fear not!
-The Green Apartment will be up and running again shortly!
+I'm in the process of getting The Green Apartment up and running again!
+Check back again soon!

 ABOUT THE GREEN APARTMENT: I truly believe that the choices consumers make have the power to promote real environmental change.
 My focus is on products you can use - and bring with you when your journey moves on.